mwarning/KadNode/misc/faq.md

 * **Are wildcard certificates supported?**
     Yes, but all used domains have to be given explicitly via --announce.
 Wildcard support has not been tested yet.
 * **Can KadNode be used as a DNS server?**
-    KadNode is not a DNS server, it does not forward domains and its copabilities are quite simplistic.
+    KadNode is not a DNS server, it does not forward domains as a DNS proxy.
     It is meant to be an interface to a real DNS-Server (bind, dnsmasq etc.)
 * **How much traffic does KadNode generate?**
     See this small [Benchmark](https://github.com/mwarning/KadNode/wiki/traffic-consumption).
 * **Does KadNode offer authentication/verification?**
-    Yes, KadNode has an extension (called 'auth') to create a public/secret key pair and to lookup nodes using the public key as you would use a domain name.
+    Yes, KadNode has an extension (called 'bob') to create a public/secret key pair and to lookup nodes using the public key as you would use a domain name.
 The resolved IP addresses are those of nodes that have the corresponding secret key.
-Keep in mind that this approach is not very secure!
 * **How are public keys distributed?**
     This is not in the scope of KadNode.
 So it is your task to enter the keys into the configuration files.
 KadNode does not intend to solve the task of key distribution.
 * **Is the authentication/verification secure?**